grzesiek-galezowski/tdd-ebook/manuscript/017_CodeExamples.md

 ### Dropping "I" from interface names

-Personally, I am not a big fan of using `ISomething`, so I decided to drop the `I` even though most C# developers expect to see it in interface names.
+Personally, I am not a big fan of using `ISomething` as interface name, so I decided to drop the `I` even though most C# developers expect to see it.
 I hope you can forgive me this one.

 ### Idiomatic C#